Foundations in House Construction UK

-Choose Hanlon CASE Equipment in your construction and build with the best.
+Choose John Hanlon & Co Construction Equipment in your construction and build with the best.

 Most modern contractors prefer the trench fill, where concrete is poured in to within 150mm of the surface ground level, avoiding the labour costs of bricklaying below ground level, saving time, but using more material.